TarunTejaY/Thesis-Work-Faster-RCNN/README.md

     tensorflow\models\research\object_detection\samples\configs

 •	After replacing the config file then open it with text editor.
-Change the number of classes to 1 and next is explained in the step below.
+Change the number of classes to 1 and next changes needed to be done are explained in the step below.

 •	Line 106.
 Change fine_tune_checkpoint to: